coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 Japanese vocabulary information is gathered from the [JMDict, Japanese dictionary database](https://www.edrdg.org/jmwsgi/srchformq.py?svc=jmdict), a really good machine-friendly resoruce with a community helping to keep it up to date and evolving.
 The database is available for download.
 In particular, I use the unofficial json-formatted version https://github.com/scriptin/jmdict-simplified as I find json easier to parse myself.
 If you want to use a more up-to-date version of the dictionary.
 Download the json version you want from their releases, and point the `jmdict extract` function to the zip for it to use instead of the provided one.

 Audio is scraped from Wanikani.
 It requires a user-provided auth token in a `wanikani_token` file.
+It uses their human audio samples.

 ## Information about the generated package